Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 We say that an SOS height function $h$ is a \emph{monotone surface} if $h(x_1,x_2)\geq h(y_1,y_2)$ whenever $y_1\geq x_1$ and $y_2\geq x_2$.
 We will often denote a monotone surface by $\varphi$ or $\psi$, and refer to it as a \emph{tiling}, owing to the well-known bijection between monotone surfaces in $\Z^2$ and lozenge tilings of the triangular lattice $\T$ (as well as with dimers in the hexagonal lattice; see below for more details).
 We impose on the tiling the same periodic conditions with slope $\theta$ as in \cref{eq:h-periodic-bc}.
 It is easy to see that, out of all periodic SOS surfaces $h$ with slope $\theta$, tilings minimize $|h|$, the number of faces (recalling $|h|=N^2+\sum|\nabla h(e)|$); that is, tilings are the ground states for the model at $\lambda=0$.

 The potentials $\sV$ studied here will pin $h$ to $\psi_0$, the closest tiling to it in terms of common faces.
 (We do not root $\psi_0$ to be $0$ at the origin, as it will intersect $h$ which is already rooted.)
-We give two concrete examples of such a $\sV$ before describing the general family of potentials considered. \begin{example}[pinning to a closest tiling] Consider all tilings $\psi_0$ satisfying \cref{eq:h-periodic-bc}, and set
+We give two concrete examples of such a $\sV$ before describing the general family of potentials considered. \begin{example}[pinning to a closest tiling] Let $\psi_0$ be a tiling that minimizes $|\psi_0\setminus h|$ (arbitrarily chosen if multiple exist) out of all those that satisfy \cref{eq:h-periodic-bc}.
+(Equivalently, $\psi_0$ maximizes $|h\cap \psi_0|$).
+Let $\{S_i\}$ be the connected components of faces of $\psi_0\setminus h$, and set

-(This is equivalent to taking $\sV_1(h) = -\max_{\psi_0} |h\cap\psi_0|$; every face in $h\cap\psi_0$ collects a reward of $\lambda$.) \end{example} Note that when $\theta=0$ (no slope), the only tiling $\psi_0$ compatible with the boundary conditions is the flat one, whence $\sV_1$ coincides with the classical pinning potential (rewarding faces at height $0$). \begin{example}[truncated pinning to a tiling] Let $\psi_0$ be a minimizer of $|\psi_0\setminus h|$ (attaining \cref{eq:pinning-V}, arbitrarily chosen if multiple exist), and $\{S_i\}$ be the connected components of faces of $\psi_0 \setminus h$.
+\end{example} \begin{example}[truncated pinning to a tiling] Let $\psi_0$ be a minimizer of $|\psi_0\setminus h|$ (arbitrarily chosen if multiple exist), and let $\{S_i\}$ be the connected components of faces of $\psi_0 \setminus h$.
 Set

-\end{example} \begin{definition}[family of pinning potentials] Consider a tiling $\psi_0$ minimizing $|\psi_0\setminus h|$ (a canonical way to break ties will be given in \cref{prop:minimizers}) and fix an arbitrarily large $\sM_0$ (e.g., $\sM_0=1000$).
-The potential $\sV$ can be any function of a (maximal) connected component $S$ of $\psi_0\setminus h$, which counts $0$ or $1$ for each face of $S$, such that it collects at least $\lfloor |S|/\sM_0\rfloor $ faces of the component.
+\end{example} \begin{definition}[family of pinning potentials] Consider a tiling $\psi_0$ minimizing $|\psi_0\setminus h|$ (a canonical way to break ties will be given in \cref{prop:minimizers}).
+The potential $\sV$ can be any function $\ff$ of a (maximal) connected component $S$ of $\psi_0\setminus h$, which grows faster than linearly in $|S|$.
 Precisely,